29/3/1909 - 6/10/1951

 Ronald Maura Dryden was born in Kibblesworth, near Newcastle-upon-Tyne.
 Married to a farmer's daughter, Maura Jones, Curley was an agrical engineer installing milking machines.

 On the outbreak of WWII, he joined the Royal Air Force as a pilot and was shot down over the North Sea which gained him the Air Force Cross.

-After the war he became the landlord of "The George and Dragon" in Dorchester near Henley on Thames, in Oxfordshire.
+After the war he became the landlord of The George in Dorchester near Henley on Thames, in Oxfordshire (Later to be presided over by equally legenday, Gerry Stonhill).
 It was at this point he took up racing and acquired his ironic nick-name "Curly" as he was quite bald after the shock of an accident years before the war.
 He was renowned for a series of interesting hats!

-In 1948 he had a lucky escape while practicing for the races on the Isle on May in early May, when he failed to negotiate a corner on the Douglas-Onchan course and sumersaulted twice over a hedge, ending up trapped beneath the Cooper Special in a field.
+In 1948 he had a lucky escape while practicing for the races on the Isle on May in early May, when he failed to negotiate a corner on the Douglas-Onchan course and summersaulted twice over a hedge, ending up trapped beneath the Cooper Special in a field.
 He only suffered cut and bruises though the Cooper was too badly damaged to race the following day.

 Sadly, while racing a JBS in a 500cc F3 at Caste Combe in the last meeting of 1951, Curly overturned and sustained severe head injuries from which he died.